top of page

 This hay container is similar, but works well in a cage where you need to hang the hay feeder.

 Grooming: Mini Lops are in general, very clean.
 They clean themselves regularly, similar to a cat.
 They very rarely need cleaned.
 It is not recommended to give rabbits a bath.
 Giving them a bath can send them into a panic and cause death if they are not very comfortable with you.
+We do occasionally bathe our bunnies, but they all trust us fully.
 Spending as much time with them as possible will help them be okay with you doing this.
 They enjoy being brushed once or twice a week.
 If their nails get long, you can easily trim them with nail clippers about once a month.
 These nail clippers work great.
 We find that the fancy ones usually break quickly.
 We love the brushes like this, but do not feel you need the other things in the kit.

 Rabbits are very clean animals and like to groom themselves.
 It is essential that you brush your rabbit about once a week, because bunnies are not able to vomit hairballs out, like a cat can do.
 This can cause wool block in a bunny.
 To prevent this, just brush them at least once a week.
 When they are shedding, you may want to brush them more often.
 They tend to molt once or twice a year.
 Some bunnies do this all at once and others slowly lose it over many months.